bitfactory-software/developer-blog/docs/on_the_dark_side_of_type_erasure.md

 private: // nearly no data
 };
 ```
-"Derived" needed two distinct implementations, becuause in many important cases, tho original "Derived" is too heavy.
+*Derived* needed two distinct implementations, because in many important cases, the original *Derived* is too heavy.

-In terms of "proxy", we wanted something like this:
+In terms of *proxy*, we wanted something like this:
 ```c++
 #include <iostream>
 #include <vector>